Coronavirus FAQ: What Does It Mean If I Can Blow Out A Candle While Wearing A Mask?

 With the surge in mask demand, there are also new market conditions to navigate.

 "If you're going to buy a mask, look at it carefully, Price says.
-"Don't buy things that claim to be 'specially treated" with copper or other irons that kill bacteria."
+"Don't buy things that claim to be 'specially treated' with copper or other irons that kill bacteria."
 The virus isn't bacterial, and those treatments haven't been proven to be effective with the novel coronavirus as of yet, she says.

 Finally, if you want to make a homemade mask, Price emphasizes the power of improvisation and creativity.

-Indeed, research shows that even the most surprising materials — like a pair of pantyhose — can boost the power of your mask.
+Indeed, research shows that even the most surprising materials — such as a pair of pantyhose — can boost the power of your mask.

 Pranav Baskar is a freelance journalist and U.S. national born in Mumbai.